 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Nancy Sandlin is the director of development for the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Nancy Sandlin is the senior director of development for the Stewart School of Industrial and Systems Engineering at Georgia Tech.

 H. Milton Stewart School of